 For new positions created that qualify for SB 22 funding, whether created in the first year or subsequent years, the position will continue to qualify for SB 22 funding as long as appropriations are available and as long as other requirements continue to be met.

-SB 22 did not alter the roles and authority of a county commissioners court, county auditor, county treasurer or other county officer provided in Local Government Code Title 4, Subtitle B and Title 5, Subtitle B, and in Government Code Title 2, Subtitle C or other state law applicable to funding and budgets for a prosecutor’s office.
-Local Government Code, §§130.911, 130.912 and 130.913 does not create exceptions to the ordinary budget making process and does not create exceptions to a county commissioners court’s authority to set budgets or to accept grants.
+SB 22 does not alter the roles and authority of a county commissioners court, county auditor, county treasurer or other county officer provided in state law applicable to funding and budgets for a prosecutor’s office.
+Local Government Code, §§130.911, 130.912 and 130.913 do not create exceptions to the ordinary budget making process and do not create exceptions to a county commissioners court’s authority to set budgets or to accept grants.

 Salary increases will continue to qualify for SB 22 funding as long as appropriations are available and provided the other requirements continue to be met.